farcaster-project/RFCs/architecture.md

 - user's instructions via Client communication, and
 - self-produced input messages

 The Daemon MUST create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
-To achieve that a petrinet model of the protocol may be used to create a runtime environment that executes the user's respective role in the protocol, by only authorizing firing valid enabled protocol transitions.
+To achieve that a petrinet model of the protocol may be used to constraint the runtime environment that executes the user's respective role in the protocol, by only authorizing firing valid enabled protocol transitions.

 ### Inter-daemon communication
 The Daemon has a bidirectional communication channel with the swap counterparty's daemon.
 This inter-daemon communication is used to pass signed messages in the correct order between the swap counterparties, such as the messages needed for: